 On BroadwayLeslie made her stunning musical theater debut starring in Hallelujah, Baby! earning both Tony and Theater World awards.
 Since then she has starred on Broadway in Blues in the Night, Her First Roman with Richard Kiley, Jerry’s Girls, Anything Goes at the Lincoln Center Theatre (also the first national tour), King Headley II with Brian Stokes Mitchell (Tony Award nomination), Thoroughly Modern Millie, and On Golden Pond opposite James Earl Jones.
 Off-Broadway Leslie has won Audelco Awards for several highly praised star turns including The Old Settler, Keb Mo’s blues musical Thunder Knocking on the Door, and First Breeze of Summer at the acclaimed Signature Theater.

-Regionally Leslie has starred in A Little Night Music at Michigan Opera Theatre, The Rink at the Cape Playhouse, Hello, Dolly! and Into the Woods at Houston’s Theater Under the Stars, Master Class at TheaterFest in New Jersey, and Call Me Madam and Blue at Paper Mill Playhouse, NJ, and Mame at The Wick.
-Leslie also made theater history recently by becoming the first African-American actress to portray the iconic character of Mama Rose in Connecticut Repertory Theatre’s acclaimed production of Gypsy.
+Regionally Leslie has starred in A Little Night Music at Michigan Opera Theatre, The Rink at the Cape Playhouse, Hello, Dolly! and Into the Woods at Houston’s Theater Under the Stars, Master Class at TheaterFest in New Jersey, and Call Me Madam and Blue at Paper Mill Playhouse, NJ, Leslie also made theater history recently by becoming the first African-American actress to portray the iconic character of Mama Rose in Connecticut Repertory Theatre’s acclaimed production of Gypsy and Mame at the Wick Theatre in Florida.

 Throughout her storied career Leslie has been making history.
 She first captivated audiences at the age of six portraying the niece of Ethel Waters on the national network television series Beulah.
 At the age of nine, she performed 28 shows per week on stage at the world-famous Apollo Theater in Harlem.
 Soon she was making special guest appearances on Your Show of Shows, The Milton Berle Show and The Arthur Godfrey Show.
 At 15, now enrolled in the New York Professional Children’s School, she appeared on the CBS-TV quiz show Name That Tune and famously won $12,500 toward her college education.
 She also memorably sang “He’s Got the Whole World in His Hands.”